ChristopherCarver/BreakGlass/Break_Glass_Role_Management_Guide.md

 &nbsp;

 ---
+## Disclaimer
+\
+There have been many questions around roles and licensing pertaining to BGRM.
+BGRM is not about reducing licensing costs or circumventing licensing.
+BGRM is focused on granting ad-hoc elevated security permissions.
+The standard rule of thumb is when it comes to licensing is always check with your ServiceNow account representative; whatever is documented in this guide is subject to change as ServiceNow is free to change their licensing model at anytime.
+There can be custom roles that can have an associated license cost and there can be custom roles that have no additional licensing costs.
+This all depends on how solutions are configured within the instance.

+&nbsp;

+---
 ## How BGRM works
 \
 BGRM uses the existing OOTB roles and access control lists used in ServiceNow.
 Refer to the ServiceNow documentation for information on [roles](https://docs.servicenow.com/csh?topicname=c_Roles&version=page) and [access control lists](https://docs.servicenow.com/en-US/bundle/tokyo-platform-administration/page/administer/contextual-security/concept/access-control-rules.html)).
-The only difference with BGRM is you do not grant an account the role directly like you do with ServiceNow, you utilize the BGRM framework to automatically grant and revoke the role from the account.
+The only difference with BGRM is you do not grant an account the role directly like you do with ServiceNow, you utilize the BGRM framework to automatically grant to and revoke from the user's account.

 A break glass role record has the following components:
 - _Name:_ The name of the break glass role.
 This can be the same or different from the ServiceNow role associated with the record.
 - _Description:_ Helpful description of the break glass role.
-- _Role:_ A reference to the *Role [sys_user_role]* table.
-This is the role that will be applied to the user's record temporarily.
+- _Group:_ A reference to the *Group [sys_user_table]* table.
+This group has the specific ServiceNow roles applied to it where the user will added to.
 - _User Criteria:_ A reference to the *User Criteria [user_criteria]* table.
 This determines if the user has access to the break glass role.
 - _Lifespan:_ The number of minutes a user can have the break glass role.

-After the standard ServiceNow roles and ACLs are created, a break glass role can be created pointing to the [sys_user_role] records.
+After the standard ServiceNow roles and ACLs are created, then apply the roles to the designated groups.
+Then a break glass role can be created pointing to the Group [sys_user_group] record.
 This creates a mapping between what roles a user can temporarily have and the users that can use them.

 There is a catalog item called **Break Glass Roles** that will allow users to request access to the break glass roles listed in the *Break Glass Role [break_glass_role]* table.
 Each break glass role is associated with a user criteria, so only the break glass roles that user meets the user criteria with are displayed.
 This is the reduce overhead of authorization and approval manual steps.
 Once the request is made, automation provisions the break glass role for the user.

-In the background, once an account's break glass role has expired, the break glass role (and the associated [sys_role]) will be automatically removed from the account and the account's sessions will be forcefully terminated.
+In the background, once an account's break glass role has expired, the user's account will be automatically removed from the group and the account's sessions will be forcefully terminated.

 !!! note MFA with BGRM
     ServiceNow offers multi-factor authentication (MFA) with one-time password (OTP) for role based accounts.
 The BGRM is built around just in time authorization for security, so it would make sense to consider leveraging MFA OTP on the roles created for BGRM.
 That way, when a break glass role is granted to an account and the account is forced to re-login, then the account will be presented with a MFA OTP prompt for additional security based on the newly assigned role.
 Refer to the ServiceNow documentation for setting up [Multi-factor authentication](https://docs.servicenow.com/csh?topicname=c_MultifactorAuthentication&version=page).